catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 To disable password authentication
 ==================================

+Once you have copied your SSH keys unto your server and ensured that you can log in with the SSH keys alone, you can go ahead and restrict the root login to only be permitted via SSH keys.

+In order to do this, log in to your instance.

 First, make a backup of your ``sshd_config`` file by copying it to your home directory, or by making a read-only copy in ``/etc/ssh`` by doing: